 Applicants are required to have a recognised Bachelors degree with an equivalent of a UNSW 65 weighted average mark (WAM).
 Given that the program enables practitioners from a wide range of industry sectors to integrate visualisation, simulation and immersive environments into their own work contexts, entry is not dependant upon a degree cognate with the creative disciplines.

 Recognition of Prior Learning (RPL) may be granted for formal, non-formal and workplace learning for specified credit in accordance with UNSW recognition of prior learning procedure.
 Students may only claim RPL for elective courses within the program (up to a maximum of 30 UOC).
 RPL will not be considered for core courses and the capstone course.
+For more details about RPL and the application form, please click here.

 If you can’t find the information you’re looking for or would like to speak with one of our advisors, please don’t hesitate to contact us